-Currently, no public infrastructures are observed which creates hindrances in the execution of the work.
-All damaged/removed infrastructures will be repaired/ restored to their original or better condition.
-Liaison with the community will be maintained and a site based GRM will be established to address any related complaint.
+During the field survey, it was confirmed that no public infrastructures are observed within the buffer zone, which creates hindrances in the execution of the work.
+Anyhow if any unforeseen event happens, all damaged/removed infrastructures will be repaired/ restored to their original or better condition.
+A good liaison with the community will be maintained and a site-based GRM will be established to address any related complaints.